cbabos/dotfiles/README.md

 A small list about the topic of what configurations have this repo:

-* iTerm2 settings (colorscheme, used fonts, etc.)
+* Oh-My-Zsh configuration (some plugins activated, etc.)
-* Oh-My-Zsh configuration (original agnoster theme, some plugins activated, etc.)
+* gnome-terminal and vim colorscheme by [chriskempson](https://github.com/chriskempson/base16)'s colorschemes
-* OS X system and UI settings
+* vim plugins used by me